-Changing tack, French militants turn off power to press govt
+Changing tack, French strikers turn off power to press govt

-PARIS (AP) — Opening another front in their battle against the French government, union militants said they cut power to thousands of Parisians on Tuesday, plunging homes into darkness and closing down train services to one of the capital’s two main airports.
+PARIS (AP) — Opening another front in their battle against the French government, protesting workers cut power to thousands of Parisians on Tuesday, plunging homes into darkness and shutting down trains to one of the capital’s main airports.

-The deliberate outage lasted around two hours and hit users in the southern suburbs of Paris, said Franck Jouanno, a local leader of the leftist CGT union.
-That area includes the Orly international airport and the massive Rungis market that supplies food to the Paris region.
-Jouanno said militants targeted the area because it is one of “the economic lungs of Europe.”
+The deliberate outage lasted around two hours.
+It hit users in the southern suburbs of Paris, which include the Orly international airport and the massive Rungis market that supplies food to the Paris region.
+Franck Jouanno, a local leader of the leftist CGT union, said power grid workers targeted the area because it is one of “the economic lungs of Europe.”

 “It’s symbolic,” Jouanno said of the power cut, speaking in a telephone interview.
 “It made a buzz and that’s what everyone wants.”